 Chetham’s Library holds over 100,000 volumes of printed books, of which 60,000 were published before 1851.
 These include particularly rich collections of sixteenth- and seventeenth-century printed works, periodicals and journals, broadsides and other ephemera.
-Most of the material may be found in our online Catalogue
+Most of the material may be found in our online Catalogue of Printed Items

 The Library began to buy books in August 1655.
 In the first thirty years the Library bought heavily in theology, law, history, medicine and science.
 Almost all of the early acquisitions were bought from London booksellers.
 Most of these books had been published overseas, and many were bought second-hand.
 The aim was to build up as quickly as possible a collection of books on all subjects which would meet the needs of the clergy, lawyers and medics of Manchester and the surrounding towns.